-The seller's preferences are over partitions of her supply, specified by a \emph{cost function} $C^0$.
-She obtains the quasi-linear utility $u^0(\kb,p) = p(\kb) - C^0(\kb)$ when she sells the package multiset $\kb$ at a prices $p$.
-Any package multiset induces a partition of the contained bundles between buyers, where the identity of the buyers who receive a bundle is irrelevant.\footnote{ We note that, with multi-unit-demand buyers (more than one corresponding unit-demand agent), there is an asymmetry in the interpretation of the seller's preferences: bundling items guarantees that a single buyer receives the bundle.
-However, separate items may still be received by unit-demand agents belonging to the same buyer.
-With only one unit-demand agent per buyer, separate items must go to different buyers.}
+The seller's preferences are over partitions of her supply, specified by the \emph{cost function} $C^0$.
+She has quasi-linear utility $u^0(\kb,p) = p(\kb) - C^0(\kb)$ from selling the package multiset $\kb$ at a prices $p$.
+Any package multiset induces a partition of the contained bundles between buyers, where the identity of the buyers who receive a bundle is irrelevant.
+We note that, with multi-unit demand buyers (more than one corresponding unit-demand agent per buyer), there is an asymmetry in the interpretation of the seller's preferences: bundling items guarantees that a single buyer receives the bundle, but separate items may still be received by unit-demand agents belonging to the same buyer.
+If the seller cares about the separation of items, only one fictitious agent per buyer is allowed.

 The cost function $C^0$ consists of two elements: (i) \emph{incremental costs} expressing additional costs or cost savings from bundling varieties in a package, and (ii) a graph with \emph{cost connections} specifying cost interdependencies between related bundles.
-For single-item packages $S$ ($|S|=1$), incremental costs are simply costs. \begin{definition} A \emph{cost function graph (CFG)} is a directed graph $(G,A)$ with vertices labeled with elements of $2^N$ representing the distinct packages, and arcs $A$ defining the cost connections between packages such that \begin{enumerate} \item[(i)] if $(T,S) \in A$, then $S \subset T$, and \item[(ii)] every package $S$ is connected to every single variety $\{j\}$, $j \in S$. \end{enumerate} \end{definition} The CFG is a tree due to property (i).
-Formally, we say that $S_1$ and $S_t$ are (cost-)connected and write $\exists (S_1...S_t)$ whenever there exists a sequence of vertices $(S_1,...,S_t)$ such that ${(S_1,S_2),...,(S_{t-1},S_t) \in A}$.
+For single-item packages $S$ with $|S|=1$, incremental costs are simply costs. \begin{definition} A \emph{cost function graph (CFG)} is a directed graph $G = (V,A)$ with vertices labeled with elements of $2^N$ representing the distinct packages, and arcs $A$ defining the cost connections between packages such that (i) if $(T,S) \in A$, then $S \subset T$, and (ii) every package $S$ is connected to the contained single varieties $\{j\}$, $j \in S$. \end{definition} The CFG is a tree due to property (i).
+Formally, we say that $S_1$ and $S_t$ are {(cost-)} connected and write $\exists (S_1...S_t)$ whenever there exists a sequence of vertices $(S_1,...,S_t)$ such that ${(S_1,S_2),...,(S_{t-1},S_t) \in A}$.
 Given a path $H:=(S_1,...,S_t)$, $|H|= t-1$ denotes the length of path $H$.
 Lastly, node $S$ is connected to itself.

 The \textit{successors} $\Succes_0(S):=\{S'\in 2^N\colon\exists(S...S')\}$ and the \textit{strict successors} $\Succes(S):=\{S'\in 2^N\colon\exists(S...S'), S'\neq S\}$ of package $S$ are sets of packages reachable from $S$ in the CFG.
 Likewise, the \textit{predecessors} $\Predec_0(S):=\{S' \in 2^N\rt\exists(S'...S)$ and the \textit{strict predecessors} $\Predec(S):=\{S' \in 2^N\rt\exists(S'...S), {S'}\neq S\}$ of $S$ are sets of packages from which $S$ can be reached.
 Furthermore, $\DSucces(S):=\{S'\in 2^N \colon (S,S') \in A\}$ and $\DPredec(S):=\{S'\in 2^N \colon (S',S) \in A\}$ are the neighbors, the \textit{direct successors} and \textit{direct predecessors} of $S$, and $\DSucces_0:=\DSucces \cup \{S\}$ and $\DPredec_0:=\DPredec \cup \{S\}$.